unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 * CPI - all urban customers
 * Federal government compensation per employee, inflation adjusted in current dollars

 This example showcases a powerful capability of ATSD: the **ability to combine datasets** in one ATSD portal.
-In this example we combined 3 datasets, which we used to create 4 seperate outputs.
+In this example we combined 3 datasets, which we used to create 4 separate outputs.
 Taking our original datasets, we were able to compute additional, more in depth layers of analytics with only a few simple, straightforward steps.
 Below is a screen shot of the complete portal for the federal government dataset.